 The NEBOSH General Certificate in Occupational Health and Safety is the most trusted health and safety qualification in the world.
 It was updated in 2018 with the input of 3,000 industry experts, organisations, learning partners and learners to reflect the needs of today's workplace.

-Over 120,000 people took the course in 2017.
+Over 300,000 people have taken the NEBOSH General Certificate.
 That makes it one of the most popular health and safety qualifications around the world (and the most requested by employers!).